 Papers on any topic related to how individuals use their time are welcome.
 Some examples:

-- . . . methodological issues in the analysis of time use data
+- methodological issues in analyzing time use data

-While submissions on any time use topic are appropriate, papers that make use of data from the ATUS or American Heritage Time Use Data are especially encouraged.
+Submissions making use of data from the ATUS or American Heritage Time Use Data are particularly encouraged.

 Liana Sayer, University of Maryland